SyedIbrahimHamza/Restaurant_Bill_Genrator/README.md

 Combine quantities for repeated items

-Calculate the total bill
+Calculate the original subtotal

 Apply a discount based on the total

+Calculate the discount amount

-Calculate the discounted subtotal
+Calculate the subtotal after discount

 Calculate 5% tax

 Calculate the final grand total

+Display a complete bill receipt

+Display ordered items, quantities, prices, and item totals

 Finish the order by entering 0

+Display a thank-you message after the bill

 Menu